Skip to content

 Additional Information

 Gel cling products come in several colors and shapes.
-Many people use them for decorating windows during the holidays to make their home feel more festive.
+Many people use them for decorating windows during the holidays to make their homes feel more festive.
 While they’re only minimally toxic when actually swallowed, they can be a choking hazard.

 Window gel clings are usually made of plastics called thermoplastic polymers that are designed to stick and re-stick to smooth surfaces.
 With their bright colors and fun shapes, small children may be tempted to put them in their mouths.
 If a small child puts the whole window cling in their mouth it could make them gag or choke.
 If your child is choking, dial 911 right away for help!